facebook/react/docs/_posts/2014-07-28-community-roundup-20.md

 ## Acorn JSX

-Ingvar Stepanyan extended Acorn JavaScript parser to support JSX.
-The result is a [JSX parser](https://github.com/RReverser/acorn-jsx) that's 1.5-2x faster than the official JSX implementation.
-It is an experiment and is not meant to be used for serious things.
-It's always a good thing to get competition on performance!
+Ingvar Stepanyan extended the Acorn JavaScript parser to support JSX.
+The result is a [JSX parser](https://github.com/RReverser/acorn-jsx) that's 1.5–2.0x faster than the official JSX implementation.
+It is an experiment and is not meant to be used for serious things, but it's always a good thing to get competition on performance!

 ## ReactScriptLoader